Why are Lathes so Expensive: Uncovering the Cost

 Demand And The Materials

-• Metalworking and Woodturners also need expert training and schooling to be able to turn the wood shape into a wooden showpiece, furniture or different sound instruments, which needs to be accurate to fulfill their characteristics.
+• Metalworkers and Woodturners also need expert training and schooling to be able to turn the wood shape into a wooden showpiece, furniture or different sound instruments, which need to be accurate to fulfil their characteristics.
 You can not imagine a wooden showpiece and musical instrument that is not perfectly made and makes different sounds.

 Resting Your Tools